th3c0d3br34ker/submissions-scraper-selenium/README.md

 ## Setup

 This tools works with selenium webdriver.
 Download and store it in the Requirements Folder.
-Make sure you download the webdriver accorinding to the version of your chrome browser.
+Make sure you download the webdriver accoriding to the version of your chrome browser.
 This code currently only supports Google Chrome.
 If you want to contribute, I am always open for collaborations.

 1. Setup requirements for python (>=3.x) using the requirements.txt.
 Don't forget to setup a virtual environment first.